 Education for Sustainable Development at Bristol

 - We are embedding discipline-relevant aspects of education for sustainable development into every degree program.
-A previous review we conducted identified that 85% of our undergraduates have an opportunity to study some aspect of sustainability as part of their degree courses.
-We aim to further improve this, and are integrating ESD requirements into the university-wide curriculum review process.
+A review we conducted identified that 85% of our undergraduates have an opportunity to study some aspect of sustainability as part of their degree courses.
+The Education for Sustainable Development Staff Network supports the sharing of best practice, and organises formal events and informal gatherings.

-- We are providing interdisciplinary educational options available to many of our students, most notably the Sustainable Development unit.
+- We are providing interdisciplinary educational options available to many of our students, most notably the Sustainable Development unit and other Bristol Futures units.

-- We are providing training for our staff in ESD, most notably through a module as part of the CREATE continuing professional development scheme for academics.
+- We are providing training for our staff in education for sustainable development, most notably through a module as part of the PGCAP continuing professional development scheme for academics.

-Oversight of the ESD strategy lies with the University Sustainability Council, led by Pro Vice Chancellor Erik Lithander.
-Prof Chris Preist, Sustainable Futures theme lead, sits on this council and has prime responsibility for delivery of this strategy.
-We also believe in wide involvement of both staff and students in shaping its direction.
+Professor Chris Preist, Academic Lead for Sustainability, has prime responsibility for delivery of this strategy.
+We believe in wide involvement of both staff and students in shaping its direction.
 This takes place through Peoples’ Assemblies and other networking and consultation events.

 Did you know?